dickosmad/AdventOfJs_Challenges/challenge-3/readme.md

 * The audio clips are numbered, but I did not specifically number the keys.
 You can pick which key should be associated with each audio file.
 * If a user clicks on one key, then immediately clicks on a second key.
 The 2 files should both play.
 Meaning, clicking on one key will not stop an existing audio file from playing.

-Getting Started
-To get started, download the zip file.
-This includes all the project assets you need to get started: HTML, CSS, images, and fonts.
-Take a look around.
-Look at the project's Figma file.
-This is a great way to see how the pieces and parts should look within the browser.
-Open the project's README.md file.
-It has additional information on how the project is structured.
-Customize your project/file architecture to your liking.
-Happy coding!
 Once you're finished, share your work using #adventofjs